 For a number of years, James Douglas was a director of the Highland Railway company.
 He felt strongly that easy access to the remote parts of the Highlands could be achieved by laying a light narrow gauge railway.
 During his time as a director, the Black Isle Railway, running from Muir of Ord to Fortrose, was opened, and he had his own personal halt at Rosehaugh.

 His innovative ideas covered many aspects of life on the Estate, making it virtually self-sufficient.
 The Dairy, the Power House, the Greenhouses and the Slaughter House were all important in making this self sufficiency.
-In agriculture he introduced pedigree herds of Aberdeen Angus and Shorthorn cattle, both of which he bred very successfully.
+In agriculture experimented with growing different grasses and grains, and he introduced pedigree herds of Aberdeen Angus and Shorthorn cattle, both of which he bred very successfully.
+His herd of Jersey cows was the first one known in the Highlands and his success in breeding horses was evident in his stables.
 Of all the different breeds of animal introduced, the highland pony stud at Rosehaugh achieved the greatest prize when “Jock” (shown left), bred from Rosehaugh stock, became King George V’s favourite pony.
 Jock was so highly regarded that he had the honour of following his master’s funeral carriage.

 In 1854, Alexander George Mackenzie, son of Sir Alexander Mackenzie, opened a woolen factory, where Rose Street is now.
 Its fortunes had fluctuated for many years under various owners and in 1895, James Douglas Fletcher formed the Avoch Tweed Mill Company.
 He soon realised it was not a commercial enterprise, and had the building converted into much-needed local living accommodation.
 He continued the improvements begun by his father and had street water pumps installed.